Exubient/amathon-django/README.md

     ```

     ``` bash
-    $ python manage.py makemigrations #if there was any change in models.py file
+    $ python3 manage.py makemigrations #if there was any change in models.py file
-    $ python manage.py migrate
+    $ python3 manage.py migrate
     ```